yardsale8/stat489_book/_sources/FunctionalListProcessing/LazyIteration.rst

     Generator expressions also can used a ``return`` statement, but this immediately throws a ``StopIteration`` exception.
 The main purpose of this statement in a generator is to control when a generated sequence halts.
-    We will show how this can be used to speed up a recursively defined generator in the next section.

 Coroutines
 ----------